rabbitmq/mnevis/README.md

 **Nested transactions will restart the parent.
 Retries number for nested transaction is ignored.**

-Commit and rollback are commands to the Raft cluster.
+Commit is a comand to the Raft cluster.

-### Raft cluster and lock management
+### State machine

-Ramnesia uses a single Ra node per erlang node with a constant nodeID:
+Mnevis uses a single Ra node per erlang node with a constant nodeID:
 `mnevis_node:node_id()`

-The statemachine in the cluster mostly does lock management.
-Read and commit operations also access mnesia database.
+The statemachine in the cluster does read and commit operations, which access the mnesia database.

-Most of commands return a result and are called with `ra:send_and_await_consensus`

-The first command in a transaction is `start_transaction`, which will return a transaction ID.
+Also statemachine keeps track of the current lock process, which is used to coordinate transaction locks to avoid conflicts.

+See more in [STATEMACHINE.md](./STATEMACHINE.md)

+### Locks

+Locks are coordinated with a lock process.
+There should be only one active lock process per mnevis cluster.
+This is achieved using coordination with raft.
+Only transactions using the current lock process can be committed.

+Transactions locate the current lock process by reading the lock_cache ETS table or asking the raft cluster.

+Transactions can attempt to lock a lock_item with a lock_kind.
+Each lock request should contain the transaction ID or `undefined`.
-Each transaction command is addressed with a transaction ID and the current process Pid.
-Processes runing a transaction are monitored and transaction will be cancelled if its process stops.
+If transaction ID is `undefined` - a new transaction will be created and all locks for the old transaction associated with the transaction process will be cleared, if there were any.

-Most of transaction commands, except commit and rollback, check and aquire locks on some resources.
 Locks work mostly the same way as [in mnesia](http://erlang.org/doc/man/mnesia.html#lock-2)

-If a transaction is locked, the locking transactions will be recorded in a machine state and raft cluster will send a message once the locked transaction is unlocked (when locking transactions commit or rollback).
-To avoid deadlocks only transactions with a higher transaction ID are recorded as locking.

-When transaction get a response from the machine that it's locked - it will wait to be unlocked if there are locking transactions recorded, or restart instantly if there are no locking trasactions (with higher transaction ID).
+If a transaction is blocked by another transaction it should be restarted.
+To avoid livelocks transactions wait for locking transactions with lower ID to finish first and then restart.
+If there are no such transactions - it's restarted instantly.

-When a transaction is restarted, its context store is reset but its transaction ID kept the same (no start_transaction command).
-This allows better lock management.
+When transaction is restarted - all its locks and transaction context is cleared but transaction ID stays registered with the lock process.

-Commit and rollback commands can be repeated multiple times until the transaction process receives reply from the raft machine.
-Machine state keeps track of committed transactions to not apply the changes multiple times.

-See more in [STATEMACHINE.md](./STATEMACHINE.md)

 ### Snapshotting and log replay

-When a transaction is committed, the changes are saved on disk to mnesia DB.
+When a transaction is committed, the changes are saved to mnesia DB.
 When log is replayed after a snapshot it will re-run some commits, which might have already succeed.
 To avoid that the committed transactions IDs are saved in a mnesia table and all operations for this transaction will be skipped and